nlpsandbox/location-annotator-example/README.md

 The development of new NLP Sandbox tools is streamlined by using the [openapi-generator] to generate tool "stubs" for more than 50 programming languages and frameworks.
-Here a physical address annotator stub refers to an initial implementation that has been automatically generated by [openapi-generator] from the [NLP Sandbox Physical Address Annotator API] specification.
+Here a location annotator stub refers to an initial implementation that has been automatically generated by [openapi-generator] from the [NLP Sandbox Location Annotator API] specification.

 Run the command below to get the list of languages-framework supported by the